ShaunTheSalvo/Arch-Linux-Easy-Setup-Script/README.md

 # Usage
 The script is intended to be used immediately after a fresh install of Arch Linux - either via archinstall script or (for the purists) a manually configured installation.
 I would suggest downloading the script (```easy-setup.sh```) and saving it to a USB drive or similar before starting your Arch Linux installation.

 When installing Arch Linux with archinstall, I would suggest selecting just "xorg/xserver" as your profile for installation, rather than installing/configuring a DE (Gnome, KDE, Cinnamon etc) within archinstall.
-My script provides for installation and configuration of Cinnamon, Gnome or KDE automatically, with a focus on minimalism.
+My script provides for installation and configuration of your choice of desktops, with a focus on minimalism.

 ## Suggested method to access and run the script following installing Arch (using the ISO):

 1. Download ```easy-setup.sh``` and save it to a location such as an external hard drive or USB.
+(It's a good idea to have it on hand before you start your Arch installation)

 2. Boot into the newly installed system, and log in to the terminal using the username and password you created during installation of Arch.